jessequinn/docker-php-apache-mysql-composer/README.md

 These commands should be used on host filesystem.

 At this point, you can easily `git clone` a repo on the host system into the html folder and run composer.

+This docker also includes Xdebug which integrates nicely with PHPStorm.